kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 If there is more than one callstack, the first line shows the set of possible values for all callstacks.

+A right-click on the row of a given callstack allows to _select this callstack_: not only will the table only display this row, but this also restricts all Eva results displayed in the interface to this specific callstack (all other callstacks are ignored).
+Selected callstacks can be changed in the dedicated [sidebar](#eva-sidebars).

 ## Non-termination {#eva-non-termination}

 The [AST](#framac-ast) component contains some information which is relevant